Residents living near waterways should be prepared to evacuate if necessary

 Trevor Wilkinson overlooks the river from Echo Valley Way at Tauriko.

-He said there his bottom paddock was a bit saturated before he went to bed last night but when he opened the curtains this morning ‘’it looks like a marina’'.’
+He said his bottom paddock was a bit saturated before he went to bed last night but when he opened the curtains this morning “it looks like a marina”.”

 ‘’Since we had the last floods, which I think was back in 2005, it’s never been as bad as this.

-’’Wilkinson said it overnight the rainfall went from heavy showers to torrential rain and it just got worse.
+‘Wilkinson said overnight the rainfall went from heavy showers to torrential rain andjust got worse.

 ‘’This shows you the force of nature.’’